Bathurst Power and Paper Company

-Established in 1914, the Bathurst Power and Paper Company was a combined logging, lumber mill and wood-pulp paper company that supplied its own electric power from Nepisiguit Grand Falls.
+Bathurst Power and Paper Company Limited, and from 1965 onwards Bathurst Paper Limited, was a combined logging, lumber mill and wood-pulp paper company that supplied its own electric power from Nepisiguit Grand Falls.
 Its operations were centred at Bathurst, New Brunswick.
+In 1967, the Consolidated Paper Corporation acquired Bathurst outright, and that year Consolidated changed its name to Consolidated-Bathurst Limited, while Bathurst Paper became a subsidiary.
+In 1988, Consolidated-Bathurst was acquired by the Stone Container Corporation, and that year, Bathurst was disestablished.
+In 1989, Consolidated-Bathurst merged with Stone to form Stone-Consolidated Inc.

-After changing hands several times over the course of a century, Smurfit-Stone closed the mill in 2006, and sold the site to a redevelopment firm.
+After changing hands several times over the course of a century, Smurfit-Stone closed the mill located in East Bathurst in 2006, and sold the site to a redevelopment firm.
 The redeveloper, which was already defunct by January 2016, was fined $150,000 in July 2016 under the New Brunswick Clean Environment Act.